marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Added compression for the CoAP options Proxy-CRI and Proxy-Scheme-Number.

+* Defined new IANA registry "SCHC Compression of CoAP Fields".

 * Updated the YANG data model.